atomist/sdm/README.md

 - _On push to a repo._ This is often a trigger for code review or other actions based on code.
 Specifically, we allow
    - Analysis of semantic diffs: What is the meaning of what changed?
 	- Code review, including using external tools such as Checkstyle
-	- Autofixes
+	- Autofixes: Linting or making other automatic corrections such as supplying missing license files
-	- Arbitrary actions on the code, such as notifying people or systems of the changes
+	- Arbitrary actions on the code, such as notifying people or systems of significant changes
-- _On build result_
+- _On build result_: For example, notifying a committer who has broken the build, or setting a build status.
-- _On image link._ A trigger for deployment.
+- _On image link (a binary artifact has been built)_ A trigger for deployment.
 - _On successful deployment_, as shown by a GitHub status.
 - _On validation of a deployed endpoint_, as shown by a GitHub status.

 ## Structure of This Project